 The surgeon and basketball entrepreneur clearly remembered the first time he met Antetokounmpo when the Greek Freak was only 19 years of age.
 Korkos was warned that the basketball player, newly-arrived from Athens, did not speak much English.

 “I said ‘OK Gianni, we’ll talk in Greek.’
 Well after about 20 minutes, my Greek went to hell, and he said: ‘Enough for today…Your Greek isn’t that good.
 You’d better speak English with me!”
 Korkos remembered.

 For his part, Antetokounmpo has great admiration for Korkos.
 “I want to thank you from the bottom of my heart for representing Greece.
 And you know the saying: Once a Buck, always a Buck,” the Greek Freak notes.

 “I’m 100% Greek, Greek-American”

 Korkos’ parents were born in the Peloponnese Peninsula, his father near Patras and his mother in Sparta.
-“I’m 100% Greek, Greek-American,” he states proudly recalling his roots.
+“I’m 100% Greek, Greek-American,” he stated proudly, recalling his roots.

-“My parents came here, they got married and had this wonderful life,” he adds.
+“My parents came here, they got married and had this wonderful life,” he added.